GitAtom-PDX/GitAtom/README.md

 **NOTE** IdentityFile requires a complete file path.

-Next, reconfigure the live remote branch.
+Next, you have to reconfigure the live remote branch.
 First, display the list of remote aliases.
 ```
 git remote -v
 ```